bobjacobsen/csc-exercises/CSC/GitBasics1/README.md

 ### Selective Staging

-To use Git well, you should think about how your work test a story to developers who follow you.
+To use Git well, you should think about how your work tells a story to developers who follow you.
 Because it's easy to see the entire commit structure that led to the current state of the code, people tend to look at it.